ianaio/documents-legal/CODE_OF_CONDUCT.md

+# Code of Conduct
-COC - IANA SYSTEMS at www.iana.io/coc
+IANA SYSTEMS or IanaIO at www.iana.io/coc

-- Code of Conduct -
+COC - Code of Conduct

-The code of conduct which you are required to follow to foster a safe and inclusive environment in the IanaIO community.
+The code of conduct which you are required to follow to foster a safe and inclusive environment in the IANA SYSTEMS or IanaIO community.

-Laptop stickers with one that has a photo of Mr. Rogers and says "Be Kind"Laptop stickers with one that has a photo of Mr. Rogers and says "Be Kind"
+Laptop stickers with one that has a photo of Elon Musk says "Be Kind".
 This code of conduct applies to all community sites, events, and workshops (hereafter referred to simply as "events") run and managed by IanaIO - IANA SYSTEMS team.

 In addition to these rules of conduct, everyone participating in events is encouraged to abide by the Recurse Center Social Rules: